syou6162/git-sequential-stage/README.md

 - LLM agents making large changes that need to be broken down
 - Automated semantic commit creation from complex diffs
 - Programmatic control over staging for AI development workflows

-## Purpose

-This tool solves the problem of selectively staging multiple hunks from a patch file one by one, ensuring each hunk is applied in sequence.
-It's particularly useful when you need fine-grained control over which changes to stage.
+- Selectively staging multiple hunks from a patch file one by one, ensuring each hunk is applied in sequence
+- Fine-grained control over which changes to stage

+## AI-Powered Workflow

+When integrated with LLM agents, the typical workflow becomes:

+1. **Analysis**: LLM analyzes the current diff and identifies semantic units
+2. **Planning**: LLM determines optimal commit structure
+3. **Staging**: `git-sequential-stage` applies changes incrementally using patch IDs
+4. **Committing**: Each semantic unit becomes a focused, meaningful commit
+5. **Iteration**: Process repeats until all changes are committed

+This approach ensures that even large, complex changes result in clean, reviewable commit history.

 ## Prerequisites